bopo/bitfeeds/README.md

 ## Contributions
 Always welcome for any contribution.
 Please fork the project, make the changes, and submit the merge request. :)

-For any questions and comment, please feel free to contact me through email (gavincyi at gmail)
+For any questions and comment, please feel free to contact me through email (bopo at gmail)

 Your comment will be a huge contribution to the project!